robin-rpr/calos/doc/clearly-equip.rst

 3. *I have some shared libraries that I need in the image for functionality or performance, and they aren't available in a place where I can use* :code:`COPY`.
-This is the intended use case of :code:`clearly fromhost`.
+This is the intended use case of :code:`clearly equip`.
 You can use :code:`--cmd`, :code:`--file`, :code:`--ofi`, and/or :code:`--path` to put together a custom solution.
 But, please consider filing an issue so we can package your functionality with a tidy option like :code:`--nvidia`.